On higher scissors congruence: Preliminaries

-By the Thom isomorphism, this agrees with the previous definition as $\ti H_n(\PT(X))$.
+By the Thom isomorphism, this agrees with $\Pt(X) \cong \ti H_n(\PT(X))$.
 But now any orientation-reversing map flips the orientation of the bundle $-TX$, and therefore flips the sign on homology of the Thom spectrum, giving the required twist. \end{rmk}

 \begin{lem} If a group $G$ acts $Y$, $A$, and $E$ commuting with the maps $A \to Y \leftarrow E$, the reduced Thom space $\Sigma^E Y/A$ inherits a $G$-action, and its based homotopy orbit space is also a reduced Thom space